Darmok

 outfit at the beginning of this story, as though he knows in advance that

-he's going to be captured and suddenly end up on the planet.
+he's going to be captured and suddenly end up on location.
 Plus, as with

 many of the other old Trek clichés getting another tired outing